Skip to content

 Thursday or Friday Menu

 Volunteers pick up the menus on Thursday and Friday and leave them at the hospital.
-The kitchen manager gathers the menus, checks each menu to be sure that the choices match the diet prescribed for the client, and then prepares each clients order for the following week.
-Clients may also choose to add a sack-meal for their evening meal.
-The kitchen staff then prepare labels for each hot meal and sack meal.
+The kitchen manager gathers the menus, checks each menu, and then prepares each clients order for the following week.
+The MOW staff then prepare labels for each hot meal.

 Packaging the Meals

-Each weekday morning, two volunteer packers arrive at the hospital between 9:00 and 9:30 AM.
-They are responsible for making sure the hot meals are packed into aluminum containers and labeled and cold meals are packed into sacks.
+Each weekday morning, two volunteer packers arrive at the hospital at 8:30 AM.
+They are responsible for making sure the hot meals are packed into environmentally friendly containers and labeled.
 They have to be certain that the meal matches the client’s order.
-They then place the hot meals in delivery-order into insulated containers and the sacks into plastic bins.
-For example, diabetics receive fruit instead of a brownie.
+They then place the hot meals in delivery-order into insulated containers and the sacks into insulated bags.
 They need to have everything ready by 10:30 AM.

 Delivering the Meals

 Five groups of volunteers gather at Franciscan Health Crawfordsville’s kitchen at 10:30 AM to pick up the hot meals and sacks for their route.
-They also pick up a list that provides the delivery route with client names; if the client gets a sack dinner in addition to a hot meal; and the route directions.
+They also pick up a list that provides the delivery route with client names and directions.
 At each client’s home, the volunteer delivers the meals and checks to be sure all is well.
-If the volunteer can’t raise the client he or she calls the coordinator.
+If the volunteer can’t reach the client, they call the coordinator.
 The coordinator then calls the contact person.
 After the last meal is delivered, the volunteer returns to the hospital, returning the carriers.

 Back To Top